Austin Maestro: 1990s

-In 1993, however, production fell to just over 7,000 units and in its final year, 1994, just over 4,000 were produced, the last one rolling off the production line in December.
+The arrival of the Rover 600 in 1993 saw the closure of the Maestro/Montego assembly line, but small-scale production in complete knock down (CKD) kit form continued until 1994, when BMW's takeover of Rover saw production at least in Britain cease almost immediately.
 The chassis development for the Maestro and Montego's rear suspension was used as a basis for later Rover cars, and was well regarded.
 Today, the redeveloped Cowley factory builds the BMW Mini.